gvwilson/thirdbit/src/fiction/cloudherd/index.md

 If he tried to shift his weight, the log would topple over and send him tumbling down the mountain.

-"You—don't just stand there, help me!" the *tralpa* shouted angrily.
+"You—don't just stand there, help me!"
+Yangyal shouted angrily.
 His prized leather satchel hung precariously on a stub of branch sticking out from the log a stride below him.
 Papers,